What To Do in Kinsale: A Foodie Coastal Village in Cork

 What To Do in Kinsale

 The Lemon Leaf Cafe in the fort is excellent.
-Plan a lunch walk here.
+Include plans to eat here when you visit the fort.

 Where to Eat in Kinsale